Firehed/multistage-docker-build-action/README.md

 Each stage will be tagged using the branch name and full commit hash.
 While the initial build will, of course, be performed from scratch, subsequent builds will pull the previously-built images that the layer caching can use.

+While the action allows many stages to be pushed to the registry for future re-use, two final stages are defined for different purposes:
+* The `testenv-stage` is a stage specially labeled for use in testing your software.
+It usually includes all the runtime dependencies for your software and any additional dependencies that may only be required for testing.
+* The `server-stage` is a stage specially labeled for deployment of your software.
+It usually includes a fully installed version of your software.
+This stage can be used in different ways depending on the purpose of your software.
+If your software is a server, then this stage can be the basis for deployment in production.
+If your software is for individual users to process data, then this stage can be luanched to use the software.

 ## Inputs